emiliosmith/mdef_emilio2/docs/Paper Making Sense/Final Paper.md

 Projects that part from the local are around the world with good and bad practices as well, but are the less if we comparing with all the needs we have under the capitalism paradigm ways of living, and it doesn’t cover our all specter of necessities and must of them are created inside of the capitalism system in which the rules of the free market are still an ultimate decisive factors, like price and placement.
 Having that in mind there lays an opportunity to co-design, to co-create another system that allow us to change drastically for a better life, in which humans as are important as any other living organism, and that is design with the eco.

-One alternative of this system is the Sitopia, a concept derivate from the utopia (Carolyn Steel), which put the food in the center allowing to shape our relationship between each other as a part of an ecosystem, another concept is “El buen vivir” used for different indigenous cultures around Latin America and a concept used by the EZLN in which is stated that humans and their ecosystem are conceived as a sole being structured by the cosmovision of each community; this concept has been present from thousands of years in indigenous cultures but now is presented as a “radical” counterpart to capitalism
+One alternative of this system is the Sitopia, a concept derivate from the utopia (Carolyn Steel), which put the food in the center allowing to shape our relationship between each other as a part of an ecosystem, another concept is “El buen vivir” used for different indigenous cultures around Latin America and a concept used by the EZLN in which is stated that humans and their ecosystem are conceived as a sole being, structured by the cosmovision of each community; this concept has been present from thousands of years in indigenous cultures but now is presented as a “radical” counterpart to capitalism.

-As a professional practice, we as designer tend to think as part of a capitalism paradigm that progress and growth mean “nicer stuff” that eventually we are going to design. but rejecting that is a political action, a statement of design, which is not in favor of over exploitation and over consumption, design has to be formed physically by what we have at hand, if we need a chair, we must have the ability to modify what we already have or what it exists.
+As a professional practice, we as designer tend to think as part of a capitalism paradigm, in which  progress and growth mean “nicer stuff” that eventually we are going to design.

-Strategies like the ones from circular design aided by spaces like the Fab Labs, could be efficient if thing are designed for that systems, it doesn’t make sense to design “stuff” that are going to be mass produced that doesn’t take in consideration the local context.
+How we decided to approach this paradigm in a personal or collectively is a political action, a statement of design, which could be not in favor of over exploitation and over consumption; Design in many ways could be performed physically by what we have at hand; due to that, it makes sense to have the ability to modify what we already have or what it exists.

-True breakthrough often comes from collaboration, for adding diversity in the process, the diversity comes from working with other people, as well the diversity of tools and technologies that are available in their context.
+Strategies like the ones from circular design aided by spaces like the Fab Labs, are an efficient infrastructure for an alternative ways of improve the local context with which is available.
+Is common to have breakthroughs from collaboration, for adding diversity in the process and thinking as a part of a system, the diversity comes from working with other people, as well the diversity of tools and technologies that are available in their context.

 ## Design is a reflection of the personal context